Apr. 3 column: Deer

 We gardeners get visitors of all sorts.
 The most frustrating and annoying ones are deer.

-As creatures of habit, they have certain fields or landscapes that they know will provide them with yummy vegetation to nibble on, so they visit them often.
+Deer are creatures of habit.
+They have certain fields or landscapes that provide them with yummy vegetation to nibble on, so they visit them often.
 The mama deer love to teach their kids where to eat as well.

 Deer are most active between dusk and dawn.
 While they’re generally timid, they become bolder when stressed by drought conditions.
 Deer are quite adaptable so they can get used to something you’ve added to your garden to chase them away.
 Also, what works for one gardener might not work for another.